leoru/kinopub-apple-client/README.md

 - `KinoPubKit` - Shared business logic for things like authentication and data models.
 - `KinoPubBackend` - Networking layer that interfaces with the kino.pub API.
 - `KinoPubLogging` - Small package containing extensions for OSLog.

+# Contributing

+- Suggest your idea as a [feature request](https://github.com/leoru/kinopub-apple-client/issues/new?assignees=&labels=&template=feature_request.md&title=) for this project.
+- Create a [bug report](https://github.com/leoru/kinopub-apple-client/issues/new?assignees=&labels=&template=bug_report.md&title=) to help us improve.
+- Propose your own fixes, suggestions and open a pull request with the changes.